phuongnd08/multi_spork/README.md

 - Spork.each_run with MultiSpork.each_run

+If you are having code that disconnect and reconnect database inside your spec_helper.rb and env.rb, you should remove them now (since trying to disconnect database multiple times may cause error)
 ## Reboot your drb server ##
 Now make sure your Drb server rebooted

 # Run the test #
 - To run your features in parallel:

     $ bundle exec multi_cuke features/

 - To run your specs in parallel:

     $ bundle exec multi_rspec spec/

 # Uninstall? #